 “Acupuncturists insert each needle half a millimeter away from a nerve.
 Depending on where the needles go, acupuncture can cause the nervous system to produce painkilling chemicals, jump-start the body’s natural ability to heal itself, or stimulate the part of the brain that controls emotions, including anxiety.
 All of these results, Hsu adds, can help people feel more balanced and treat a variety of illnesses.” (source)

-WARNING: Don’t let the water get above your body’s temperature of 98.6 degrees.
+WARNING: Don’t let the water in the tub get above your body’s temperature of 98.6 degrees.
 Your body has methods of cooling itself down, but your baby does not.

 Process painting and sculpting are two fun ways to ease anxiety.
 For some pregnancy themed prompts, check out the beginning of the Birthing From Within book.